DiyaMenon/NASASpaceAppChallenge/README.md

-# 🌌 NASA Space App Challenge — Interactive Web Experience
+# 🌌 NASA Space App Challenge — Space Adventures

 ## 🎯 Overview
 This project is a **web-based interactive educational platform** designed to inspire curiosity about **space science and Earth systems** through storytelling, data, and gameplay.